dwyl/learn-hapi/README.md

 Run it locally with `node examples/hellogood.js` then visit http://localhost:3000/hello/yourname in your browser.

+_Note: Good is not yet compatible with Hapi 17, so this code will only run if you are using v16.
+[See here for more details](/#hapi-v16)_

 You should expect to see something like this:
 ![learn-hapi-good-log-two-ops](https://cloud.githubusercontent.com/assets/194400/18990153/051440e8-8708-11e6-9337-bcc2ab067853.png)